 Unlike the government-wide financial statements, in the fund financial statements, the bond payable is not recognized as a liability as it is long-term in nature.
-Because of this, there is not the issue of the large fund balance deficit under this methodology that is present in the government-wide presentation.
+Because of this, there is not the issue of the large fund balance deficit under this methodology as there is in the government-wide presentation.